ImaneFerradj/Flapping-Wing-Drone-Pitch-Analysis/README.md

 The Vicon Motion Capture is used to track the ornithopter in the arena.
 The flapping-wing frequency is deducted from the intra-flapping body pitch.

 - The trajectory of the ornithopter is a circle with a raduis of 1.75m.
-The flight is mantained at a desired altitude (0.7m in the test).
+The flight is maintained at a desired altitude (0.7m in the test).